 Producer Prices Change in Singapore averaged 0.77 percent from 1975 until 2019, reaching an all time high of 29.27 percent in March of 1980 and a record low of -22.20 percent in July of 2009.
 This page provides - Singapore Producer Prices Change- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Singapore Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Producer Prices Change in Singapore is expected to be 13.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Singapore to stand at 7.00 in 12 months time.
-In the long-term, the Singapore Producer Prices Change is projected to trend around 11.50 percent in 2020, according to our econometric models.
+Producer Prices Change in Singapore is expected to be 26.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Singapore Producer Prices Change is projected to trend around 5.50 percent in 2022 and 2.50 percent in 2023, according to our econometric models.